 This can lead to problems with modern circuits.
 Most modern circuits in flash cartridges or flashable cartridges sample the PHI2 signal for their logic.
 Such cartridges will run into problems on the Atari 800.
 They will either not work at all or run into errors during write cycles.
 This includes for example The!Cart and MyIDE II.

 The most viable solution is a small modification that makes the Atari 800 compatible with the Atari 400 and the XL and XE series.
 This modification connects PHI2 instead of RAW to pin "S".
 No problems have been reported running any kind of Atari 800 cartridge with the modification installed.
 Even original cartridges that write the cartridge like "Telelink II" still work fine.
 If you want to do this patch by yourself, here is the easiest way.

 That's all.
-This mod is independent of which TV system you have, it works also on NTSC as on PAL or SECAM.
+Both mods are independent of which TV system you have, it works also on NTSC as on PAL or SECAM.

 If you have further questions, you can post in the related AtariAge thread.